What Is Syndactyly?

 Syndactyly can be:

-- Simple: The fingers or toes are joined by just skin.
+- Simple: The fingers or toes are joined by skin, but the bones are separate.

 - Complex: The bones and other parts of the fingers or toes are joined.
 The joined part can go from the base to the tip of the finger or toe or just part of the way up.